South Korea–Vietnam relations: Trade and investment

 Four years after the 1992 normalisation of diplomatic ties, South Korea was already annually conducting $1.3 billion of trade with Vietnam, making them Vietnam's third-largest trading partner; they were also the fourth-largest foreign investor after Taiwan, Japan, and Hong Kong, having put $1.987 billion into Vietnam.
 The pace of their investment roughly doubled over the next ten years; in the first five months of 2006, new South Korean investment in Vietnam totalled to around $400 million, and roughly one thousand Korean companies had operations in the country.

 Currently, South Korea is Vietnam's third largest export market, as well as its largest foreign investor, with its accumulative registered capital reaching $78.5 billion USD.
 South Korean Electronics conglomerate Samsung has invested $18 billion USD into Vietnam and has promised to invest more in the future.

 South Korean company

 As of 2021, there were approximately 9,000 South Korean companies operating in Vietnam, representing 18.5% of Vietnam's total FDI capital.

 Samsung

-Samsung has entered the Vietnamese market in 1996.
+Samsung entered the Vietnamese market in 1996.
 Samsung has six factories across Vietnam.
 They are creating jobs for hundreds of thousands of the country's workers.
 As of 2020, Samsung accounted for 25 percent of Vietnam's gross domestic product.